 I swore I’d never abuse a blog this way, but the following is straight b-roll.
 I’m cutting this out of a book I’m just now finishing.
-[UPDATE: It's finished.]
+[UPDATE: It’s finished; for more on this stuff see Chapter Five of Founding Finance.]
 George Wolfe, playwright and sometime artistic director of New York City’s Public Theater, was reputed to respond to actors’ suggestions for things they might want to add to a scene by making a scissor-snipping hand-motion in the air and saying “Save it for your nightclub act.”
-This snippet is is part of a much longer critique of the influential academic history of our time . . .
-[UPDATE: I may not be talking, really, about intellectual history per se.
-More about an overreliance on intellectual history by historians who for various reasons prefer discussing ideas to discussing political and economic action.]
+The blog is my night-club act, and this snippet is part of a much longer critique of the brand of scholarly history of the American founding that’s been the most influential on a public history of the founding — on the stuff found in political speeches and history-tourism museums and magazine articles.

 * * * *